tonocastillo/jira-backup-lambdas/README.md

 With help of AWS SQS we can split the Jira backup stage from the file streaming process to S3.
-We did it using 2 lambda functions: "JiraBackupInitiate" and "JiraBackupDownload" We also created a couple of DNS records (public and private in our case)using the bucket name to redirect to Jira.
+We did it using 2 lambda functions: "JiraBackupInitiate" and "JiraBackupDownload" We also created a couple of DNS records in Route53 (public and private in our case) using the bucket name to redirect to Jira (It is not necessary).

 ### Installation: